-Rent and Security Deposit Tips
+Rent and Security Deposit Tips for Landords

 After all the work landlords do to make sure their rental units are habitable and comfortable, collecting rent and security deposits probably seems like the easy part.
 However, there are certain rules landlords must follow when taking their tenant's money.
 Here are some quick tips to help landlords avoid making a legal misstep.